anreitersimon/Medbrain-Tutorial/STEP4.md

 ##### SessionManager
 - Implemented as a singleton.
 - Its responsibility is to manage the currently signed in patient.
-- handle log-out
+- handle log-in and log-out

 ##### SignInViewController
--

-in addition a new dependency will be introduced.
+- in addition a new dependency will be introduced.

 A prescription is modelled in FHIR as [MedicationOrder](https://www.hl7.org/fhir/medicationorder.html).